Susan Heitler, PhD

-As I wrote above, my focus is on helping you to resolve whatever issues trouble you.
-Resolve means that you have found a course of action that leaves you feeling good.
+As I wrote above, my focus is on helping you to feel better, soon, by helping you to resolv whatever issues have been troubling you.
+"Resolve" means that you have found a course of action that leaves you feeling good.

 On the Fence About Going to Therapy?

 Actually, therapy is fun.
-Yes, we talk about problems, but finding solutions to your problems can feel creative and uplifting.
+Yes, we talk about problems, and at the same time, finding solutions to your problems can feel creative and uplifting.

 The Duration and Frequency of Therapy

-Therapy takes anywhere from one session to months or years.
-My typical case is probably around three months, but many clients need fewer sessions than that, and clients who have experienced distress for many years need more.
+Therapy takes anywhere from one session to months or years depending on the breadth and depth of your difficulties.
+While my typical case lasts around three months, many clients need fewer sessions.
+Clients who have experienced distress for many years need more.

 As to when therapy is complete, that's your decision.
 My tendency is to encourage my birdies to fly out of the nest as soon as they can.
 At the same time, if you feel that you still need more help, you are the judge.